What is Treasury's goal for federal debt management? View details

 What challenges does the Treasury face in achieving its debt management goal?
 View details

 - Treasury must consider the volume of securities to be issued at a given maturity in relation to changing market demands for Treasury securities.
 Treasury market participants purchase Treasury securities for a variety of purposes, including securing stable sources of income, trading to take advantage of their anticipations of interest rate movements, or reducing risk (also known as "hedging").
 If the Treasury offers too much of any given security, it may have to pay a higher yield to attract investors.
-If the Treasury offers too little of a given security, it may reduce the security's liquidity in the secondary market, which may also increase the yield Treasury has to pay.
+If the Treasury offers too little of a given security, it may reduce the security's liquidity in the secondary market, which, in the long run, may also increase the yield Treasury has to pay.

 - The Treasury must make current debt management decisions with uncertain information about the future of government borrowing needs.
 Policy changes and national economic performance are difficult to project and can quickly and substantially affect federal cash flow.